jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 tied to an organizational attribute loss.
 If your friends laptop was hit with
-Trickbot, it would not be included in this report.Lastly, for something to be eligible for inclusion into the DBIR, we have to know about it, which brings us to several potential biases we will discuss below.2024 DBIR Appendices89Acknowledgment and analysis of biasMany breaches go unreported (though our sample does contain many of those).
+Trickbot, it would not be included in this report.
+Lastly, for something to be eligible for inclusion into the DBIR, we have to know about it, which brings us to several potential biases we will discuss below.
+90
+Figure 87\.
+Individual contributors per Attribute
+Many breaches go unreported (though our sample does contain many of those).
 Many more are as yet unknown by the victim (and thereby unknown to us).
-Therefore, until we (or someone)can conduct an exhaustive census of every breach that happens in the entire world each year (our study population), we must use sampling.
-Unfortunately, this process introduces bias.BreachesBreachesFigure 84\.
-Individual contributors per ActionFigure 85\.
-Individual contributors per ActorBreachesBreachesFigure 86\.
-Individual contributors per AssetFigure 87\.
-Individual contributors per AttributeThe first type of bias is random bias introduced by sampling.
+Therefore, until we (or someone)
+The first type of bias is random bias introduced by sampling.
 This year, our maximum confidence is
 \+\- 0\.5% for incidents and \+\- 0\.8%